-Yes, without saying a word to the crowd Jesus preached quite a message that day.
-We've considered what He did.
+Until this day.
+Until they saw this man from Nazareth riding into Jerusalem on the foal of a donkey.
+We've considered what Jesus did.
 Now let's...

-- B. Consider what His actions are saying.
-Simply put, by riding into Jerusalem in this fashion Jesus is making it plain to all who He is... - 1.
-He is declaring that He is the Messiah.
+B. Consider what His actions are saying.
+Simply put...

+- 1. He is declaring that He is the Messiah.
 He is the One the prophets foretold.
-He is the Deliverer of Israel.
-He is Anointed One whom God sent to establish the eternal kingdom.
-That was Jesus' declaration on Palm Sunday.
-"I am the King," He said in a sermon without words.
-His actions say something else... - 2.
+He is the Israel's Deliverer, the Anointed One whom God sent to establish His eternal kingdom.
+That was His Palm Sunday declaration.
+"I am the King," He said in a sermon without words. - 2.
 He is forcing people to make a decision about Him.
-The fact is, the people shouting 'Hosanna' expected Jesus to be a king like Caesar, but Jesus had come to be a different kind of king.
-Here we see Him riding, not on a white stallion but a donkey, with his subjects carrying, not swords but palm branches.
-"Conquering by gentleness, that is the Lord's plan," as J. D. Jones observes.[4]
+The reality is, the people shouting 'Hosanna' expected Jesus to be a king like Caesar, but Jesus had come to be a different kind of king.
+He's riding, not on a white stallion, but on a donkey.
+His subjects are carrying, not swords, but palm branches.
+"Conquering by gentleness, that is the Lord's plan," as J. D. Jones observes.5